My First Week With an iPhone, And Why I'm Completely Won Over - The Mac Observer

 As should be clear from my review of Lego Brawls, I’m really enjoying Apple Arcade.
 Not a great productivity tool, but good fun!

-- Facetime
+- FaceID

-Facetime is a spectacularly good innovation from Apple.
+FaceID is a spectacularly good innovation from Apple.
 It makes getting into my iPhone super quick, even compared with a fingerprint.
 It syncs really nicely with secure apps like 1Password and banking apps.

 - CarPlay